 Green Cabbage

-Green cabbage is perhaps the most common variety you’ll find in grocery stores.
-Its tightly packed leaves have a crisp texture and a mild flavor.
-It’s versatile enough to be used in salads, slaws, stir-fries, and soups.
+Green cabbage is the most common variety available in grocery stores.
+Its crunchily tight leaves are crisp and nearly bland.
+Its versatility renders it god for salads, slaws, stir-fries and soups.

 Red Cabbage

-Red cabbage is not just a pretty face.
-Its vibrant color not only adds visual appeal but also indicates a rich source of antioxidants.
-It tends to have a slightly peppery flavor compared to its green counterpart.
+Red cabbage isn’t just a pretty face.
+Not only that vivid color creats visual interest but also It is a rich source of antioxidants.
+It is usually a bit more peppery than its green version.

 Napa Cabbage